-Friands are almond mini cakes, a version of the classic Financier cakes.
-Both types of cakes are made with butter, egg whites, almond meal, powdered sugar and a small amount of flour.
-The major difference between the two types is in the butter: while the Friand uses melted butter, the Financier is made with brown butter.
+Friands are almond mini cakes, a version of the classic Financier mini cakes.
+Both types are made with butter, egg whites, almond meal, powdered sugar and a small amount of flour.
+The major difference between the two types is in the butter: while in the Friands melted butter is used, the Financier is made with brown butter.

 Another difference lies in their shape: the Friands can be baked in any mold, while the classic Financiers are traditionally baked in rectangular molds.
 The story is that the resemblance of the rectangular golden cakes to a gold bar, is what gave them their name.

-The term Friand in French is not used solely to describe these cakes, but it also describes a gourmet (person) and a meat pie!
+The term Friand in French is not used solely to describe these cakes, but also to describe a gourmet (person), and a meat pie!
 However, for our purposes, it is suffice to know that Friands are very tasty and very easy to make.

 Pairing the tiny cakes with Lemon curd is only a serving suggestion, though a very tasty one.
 It is also quite practical, as it puts the remaining egg yolks into good use, so it’s a win-win situation!
 Try it and enjoy.